Matt Mikulski: San Francisco Giants

 Mikulski was selected in the second round with the 50th overall pick of the 2021 Major League Baseball draft by the San Francisco Giants.
 He signed with the team on July 23, 2021, and received a $1.2 million signing bonus.
 He made his professional debut with the Rookie-level Arizona Complex League Giants with whom he pitched five innings in which he gave up one earned run.

 Mikulski spent the 2022 campaign with the Single-A San Jose Giants, making 22 appearances (18 starts) and struggling to a 4–5 record and 6.95 ERA with 96 strikeouts over 79 innings of work.
 He pitched in 33 contests for the High-A Eugene Emeralds in 2023, registering a 4–3 record and 6.75 ERA with 71 strikeouts across 66 2/3 innings.
 Mikulski returned to Eugene in 2024, recording a 5.58 ERA with 55 strikeouts and 2 saves in 59 2/3 innings pitched across 37 appearances out of the bullpen.

 On March 27, 2025, Mikulski was released by the Giants organization.

 Houston Astros

 On May 24, 2025, Mikulski signed a minor league contract with the Houston Astros.
 He made nine appearances for the High-A Asheville Tourists, posting a 5.68 ERA with 17 strikeouts; he also struggled to a 16.88 ERA with one strikeout in three games for the rookie-level Florida Complex League Astros.

 Minnesota Twins

 On July 31, 2025, Mikulski was traded from the Houston Astros to the Minnesota Twins in exchange for Carlos Correa and cash considerations.
+He made six appearances down the stretch for the High-A Cedar Rapids Kernels, registering an 0-1 record and 8.44 ERA with seven strikeouts across 5 1/3 innings pitched.
+Mikulski was released by the Twins organization on October 9.

+York Revolution

+On June 6, 2026, Mikulski signed with the York Revolution of the Atlantic League of Professional Baseball.
+He gave up 12 runs across nine innings pitched with York and was released on July 6.

+Lexington Legends

+On July 12, 2026, Mikulski signed with the Lexington Legends of the Atlantic League of Professional Baseball.